New paper!

 FEMS 2023

 Our PhD student Raymond Pasman presented his work at the 10th FEMS Congress of European Microbiologists in Hamburg, Germany from July 9 -13th, 2023.
 His poster was selected for a flash talk entitled “Candida albicans and Staphylococcus aureus reciprocally promote virulence”.
-Raymond has done a great job on leading this project and his supervisors (Stanley Brul @UvA, Bastiaan P. Krom @ACTA, Sebastiaan A.J.
-Zaat @AUMC, and Jianbo Zhang @UvA).
+Raymond has done a great job on leading this project and his supervisors (Stanley Brul at UvA, Bastiaan P. Krom at ACTA, Sebastiaan A.J.
+Zaat at AUMC, and Jianbo Zhang at UvA).
 More to come and stay tuned!

 Master Class on Intestine and Intestine-microbiome on a chip